 Best 75-inch TV: What to look for

-The 75-inch HDR TV market is dominated by large-screen 4K OLED TVs, some cheaper 4K LCD TVs, and 8K QLED TVs.
-In general, these screens tend to be high-end models, although not always, and as such you should be looking for state-of-the-art image processing that uses AI-enhancements, extensive HDR support, Dolby Atmos immersive audio, comprehensive smart platforms, and plenty of gaming features – many of the best gaming TVs have 75-inch options.
+The 75-inch HDR TV market is dominated by large-screen 4K OLED TVs.
+There are also some cheaper 4K LCD TVs as well as premium 8K QLED TVs.
+In general, these screens tend to be high-end models, although not always.
+You should be looking for state-of-the-art image processing with features like AI-enhancements, extensive HDR support, Dolby Atmos immersive audio, comprehensive smart platforms, and plenty of gaming features – many of the best gaming TVs have 75-inch options.

-The processing capabilities are especially important at this size, since any imperfections in the picture will be pretty obvious – that means good upscaling of HD and SD content is vital.
+Processing capabilities are especially important at this size, since any imperfections in the picture will be pretty obvious.
+That means good upscaling of HD and SD content is vital.

-This is a size where going 8K should be a serous consideration, since these TVs are big enough to make those extra pixels worthwhile.
-The upscaling of in the best 8K TVs can't make 4K content look like true native 8K footage, but it can make it look even better than 4K, so there are real benefits.
+This is a size where going 8K should be a serious consideration, since these TVs are big enough to make those extra pixels worthwhile.
+Even the best 8K TVs may not be able to make 4K content look like true 8K footage, but it can make it look even better than 4K, so there are real benefits.

 Best 75-inch TV: the list

-This is the best TV currently on the market, in T3's not-so-humble view, and it really gets to stretch its legs in its 75-inch version.
+The power of Samsung's UK TV tech really gets to stretch its legs in its 75-inch version.
 It's the most elite QLED TV in Samsung's 2021 range, and uses the new 'Neo QLED' panel type, which features Mini-LED technology – this is exactly what it sounds like, where thousands and thousands of tiny LEDs are used to provide the light behind the pixels, which means the screen can be ultra-thin, ultra-bright, and individual parts of the screen can also be dimmed with ultra-precision to provide amazing contrast between light and dark.

 What you get is simply incredible HDR performance that can make things look more real than ever when they're going for realism, and more stylish and vibrant than ever when they're not.
 And then there's the 8K resolution: the AI-based upscaling makes 4K video look sharper and clearer than any 4K TV has managed at this size so far, so the extra pixels are genuinely worthwhile.